axldyb/CLLocationManager-blocks/README.md

 #CLLocationManager-blocks
 A category on CLLocationManager adding blocks plus some new functionality.

+__NOTE:__ Supporting iOS 8 from version 1.3.0.

 ## Installation
 CLLocationManager-block is available through [CocoaPods](http://cocoapods.org), to install